Israeli missile strike kills soldier in Syria, Syrian state media says | Law-Order

 Citing a military source, Syrian state news agency SANA said "the Israeli enemy carried out an aerial aggression", firing missiles from the Golan Heights, territory Israel captured from Syria in 1967.
 Syrian air defences shot down most of the rockets, SANA said.
 The attack led to "the martyrdom of a soldier and some material losses", it added.

+Russian news agencies, citing a Russian military official, said Syrian armed forces destroyed seven of eight missiles fired by Israeli F-16 fighter jets towards targets in the region of the Damascus airport.
+Rear-Admiral Vadim Kulit was quoted as saying that a warehouse was damaged and one man was killed by the air strike in the early hours of Thursday.

-In 2019, then U.S. President Donald Trump broke with other world powers by recognising Israel as sovereign on the Golan Heights, which it annexed in 1981 in a move not recognised internationally.
+He said four F-16 Israeli fighter jets launched the cruise missile strike from the Golan Heights.
+In 2019, then-U.S. President Donald Trump broke with other world powers by recognising Israel as sovereign on the Golan Heights, which it annexed in 1981 in a move not recognised internationally.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)